arefxv/NFT/README.md

 # NFT Contracts - Foundry Project

 This repository contains 10 smart contracts built using Foundry.
-It includes implementations for two types of NFTs—BasicNft (IPFS-hosted) and MoodNft (on-chain SVG)—along with deployment, minting, flipping, and testing scripts.
+It includes implementations for two types of NFTs—BasicNft (IPFS-hosted) and MoodNft (on-chain SVG)—along with deployment, minting, flipping, and testing scripts

 ---